surajk95/hyper-reel/README.md

 ## Usage

-### 1. Set Up Your API Key
+### 1. Set Up Your API Keys

-Click the settings icon (⚙️) in the header and enter your Wavespeed API key.
-This is stored locally and never leaves your browser.
+Click the settings icon (⚙️) in the header and enter your API keys:
+- **Wavespeed API Key**: For Qwen Edit and Wan 2.2 models
+- **Gemini API Key**: For Gemini 2.5 Flash models

+API keys are stored locally in your browser and only sent to their respective providers.

 ### 2. Create a Project